-Usage on classes A class annotated with @I could be declared with any IGJ Immutability annotation.
+Usage on classes A class declaration annotated with @I can then be used with any IGJ Immutability annotation.
 The actual immutability that @I is resolved to dictates the immutability type for all the non-static appearances of @I with the same value as the class declaration.